ilic-nadja/ML_MNIST_Reuters_OpenCV_Assignment/README.md

 ## AM6016- Dynamic Machine Learning with Applications

-First assignment from the named course where the libraries tensorflow, keras, numpy and matplotlib were applied.
+First assignment from the named course where the libraries tensorflow, keras, numpy, openCV and matplotlib were applied.

 *the uploaded notebook is with previously ran code for immediate preview on GitHub, whereas the original task requested a Jupyter notebook with cleared output.